The Industrial Giants

 For example, Vanderbilt did not start in railroads.
 He was a shipping magnate.
 He sold all of his shipping interests in order to invest in the new railroad industry because he saw the shift in distribution in a way that others did not.

 Innovation is at the forefront of all true entrepreneurship.
-Each of these men built industries that did not exist before them.
+Each of these industrial giants built industries that did not exist before them.
 They saw opportunity where others saw a problem.
 They challenged what others said was impossible to solve a common problem and made a fortune in the process.

 Carnegie is a great example.
 He got into steel because his mentor charged him with the task of build the first bridge over the Mississippi river.
 With the building materials of the time this was an impossible task.
 However Carnegie was unyielding.
 He searched for a material that could be used and found a way to mass produce it in a way that nobody had thought of before.